linode/docs/docs/networking/vpn/set-up-a-streisand-gateway.md

     ![Linode API Menu](/docs/assets/streisand/linode_api_menu.png)

-3. Provide a label for your API key if desired, and choose when the key should expire (one day should be fine).
+3. Provide a label for your API key if desired, and choose when the key should expire.
 When you have finished, click "Create API Key."

     ![API Key](/docs/assets/streisand/api_key.png)